Estep-Bingham-Lab/numpyro_msc/README.md

 import numpyro
 from numpyro import distributions as dist

-from numpyro_msc import msc, nested_rhat
+from numpyro_msc import msc, diagnostics

 # A banana-shaped target where NUTS works
 def rosenbrock():